FlowFuse/website/src/blog/2024/06/building-on-flowfuse-devices.md

 ![Lineup of each of the FlowFuse offerings](./images/ff-ecosystem-lineup.png){data-zoomable}

-With the FlowFuse Ecosystem, we have serval offerings that will help build a robust and scalable solution for the above use case:
+So, given the use case, how do the FlowFuse offerings piece together to build a solution?

 - **Node-RED:** Low-code platform for reading and parsing data from the hardware, building the application logic, analysis and alerting.
 - **FlowFuse Dashboard:** An add-on to Node-RED for building interactive user interfaces and dashboards to monitor the devices.
-- **FlowFuse:** Centralised platform that provides a single entry point to manage all of your Node-RED applications.
+- **FlowFuse:** Centralized platform that provides a single entry point to manage all of your Node-RED applications and deployments.
-- **FlowFuse Device Agent:** Deployed to remote hardware, this provides a connection to FlowFuse, and allows for remote deployment, management and updating of Node-RED instances.
+- **FlowFuse Device Agent:** Installed onto the relevant hardware, this provides a connection to FlowFuse, and allows for remote deployment, management and updating of Node-RED instances.
-- **FlowFuse Project Nodes:** An add-on to Node-RED that provides (MQTT-based) nodes to interface directly between multiple instances of Node-RED.
+- **FlowFuse Project Nodes:** An add-on to Node-RED that provides nodes to communicate over a secure (MQTT-based) connection to interface directly between multiple instances of Node-RED.

 ## Architecture

-So, given the use case, how do the FlowFuse offerings piece together to build a solution?
+So, given the use case, how do the FlowFuse offerings piece together to help build a solution?

 ## What Next?